mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 The relevant tables are `BIDDAYOFFER`, `BIDOFFERPERIOD`, `BIDPEROFFER_D`, `BIDDAYOFFER_D`, `BIDPEROFFER`.

-- All bids are published, publicly, but with a delay.
-(Off the top of my head it is a few hours, or perhaps days.)
+- All bids are published, publicly, but with a delay or one or two days.
 - Since bidding data is large, it is often split into many files on Nemweb.
 This splitting process varies across time.
 So you must enumerate the file list from the parent URL before downloading them.
 (Thankfully the HTML on that file list web page is very parse-able and stable.)
-- If a generator wants to rebid one interval, they must re-submit a file for every interval of the day.
+- If a generator wants to rebid one interval, they must re-submit a file for every interval of the day (including intervals in the past).
 This ends up in the data.
-So there is a huge amount of duplication.
+So there is a huge amount of duplicated data.
 AEMO have started publishing only the rows which change.
 They have done this since I last worked with bidding data closely, so I do not know the details.
 I _suspect_ that the tables or files with names ending in `_D` are the deduplicated ones.
 (Perhaps the distinction only exists in the files on Nemweb, and not in the schema documentation.)
 - For every rebid, _one_ row (per rebid, per generator) appears in `BIDDAYOFFER` (with timestamps, rebid reason, rebid category and price bands), and then many rows (one per interval of the trading day) appears in `BIDOFFERPERIOD` (with ten columns containing the bid volumes for each band). `BIDOFFERPERIOD` is the extraordinarily large table.
 - Since [5 minute settlements](#5-vs-30-minutes) were introduced, the bid metadata has expanded to many more timestamps.
-- Some timestamps submitted by participants in their bids are not validated by AEMO.
-AEMO allows generators to submit bids which do not comply with the timestamp specification.
-So every millionth row may cause an error when you're using `strptime`.
+- AEMO allows generators to submit bids which do not comply with the timestamp specification.
+So every millionth row may cause an error when you are using `strptime`.
 - Similarly, AEMO does not validate/coerce the rebid reason.
-I have seen a few bids which use a lowercase `f`, instead of the standard `F`.
+I have seen a few bids out of billions of rows which use a lowercase `f`, instead of the standard `F`.
 So if you are trying to use an enum to optimise your code, you will get an error when processing such rows.
-(So then you have to adjust your code to coerce to uppercase, and run it again, which takes a long time.)
+So coerce this string into uppercase before casting it to an enum.
-- Some of the bidding data contains millisecond granularity, and some bidding fields contain a time without a date.
-For the times without a date, sometimes it is actually ambiguous which date it is, so you must guess with heuristics.
+- Some of the bidding data contains millisecond granularity, so the datetime string format is different to other datetimes in the MMS dataset. - Some bidding fields contain a time without a date.
+Sometimes it is ambiguous which date it is, so you must guess with heuristics.
 This was an oversight (by the AER not AEMO, as far as I am aware).
 - The CSVs from AEMO are compressed.
 If you convert to Parquet, that is also compressed.
 Compression works well for things like timestamps and DUIDs, which repeat or overlap a lot.
 However for rebid reasons, these are long strings which may vary a lot.
-Therefore I suggest that unless you know you will need them, you should drop them when converting from CSV.
-Note that the rebid _category_ is a single character, which is good enough for most purposes.
+Therefore I suggest that unless you know you will need them, you should drop the `REBIDEXPLANATION` when converting from CSV.
+You should still keep the `REBID_CATEGORY`, which is a single character.
+This is good enough for most purposes.
 The human-readable explanation sentence is hard to do any automated analysis on.
 - Bidding data includes FCAS.
 If you do not care about FCAS for your analysis, you should filter to only include `BIDTYPE = ENERGY`.
 If doing this when converting from CSV to Parquet, you will save a lot of space.

 ::: {.callout .warning}